onyx-platform/onyx-java/docs/readme/expanded_use_example.md

 This section contains a more complete description of the underlying system, attempting to provide the user with an idea on how the system can be used.
 <br><br>
-All tests in the package are run using leiningen, in the test/onyx_java/test directory.
+All tests in the package are run using leiningen, in the <strong>test/onyx_java/test</strong> directory.
 <br><br>
-This directory contains a namespace called pure_java.clj - all of the tests in this namespace do nothing but wrap behavior contained in the test/java/onyxplatform/test directory (the onyxplatform.test package).
+This directory contains a namespace called <em>pure_java.clj</em> - all of the tests in this namespace do nothing but wrap behavior contained in the test/java/onyxplatform/test directory (the <strong>onyxplatform.test</strong> package).
 <br><br>
-Opening the clj file shows several unit tests, covering all behaviors in the org.onyxplatform.api.java.API class.
+Opening the clj file shows several unit tests, covering all behaviors in the <strong><em>org.onyxplatform.api.java.API</em></strong> class.
 Each test follows the same essential pattern - set up, run, and tear down.
 <br><br>
 One of the tests here is called single-java-test: